ravendb/bootcamp/src/Unit-3/lesson4/README.md

 ````

 The `DocumentChangedByOtherUser` method is used to filter only notifications from other users. `DocumentChangedOnServer`
 asks the user if data should be refreshed.
-In case positive, model and UI are properly updated.
+Given a positive response, model and UI are properly updated.

 ### Step 8: Canceling the subscription

-When the user wants to stop editing a document and cancel the subscription, then he just need to click on the `UnsubscribeButton`.
+When the user wants to stop editing a document and cancel the subscription, he needs to click on the `UnsubscribeButton`.

 ````csharp
 private void UnsubscribeButton_Click(object sender, EventArgs e)